Austin Preparatory School: Baseball

 In June 2022, the Austin Prep baseball team won its third Massachusetts Interscholastic Athletic Association (MIAA) Division 3 state championship in six seasons, defeating Newburyport 2–1 at LeLacheur Park in Lowell.
 Postseason success has been a consistent theme for the program, which also won Catholic Central League championships in 2017, 2018, and 2019.

 Following its 2022 title, the school transitioned from the MIAA to the New England Prep Schools Athletic Conference (NEPSAC).
 In its first NEPSAC season in 2023, Austin Prep finished with an 18–4 record.
 However, the team was not eligible for postseason play, as the school had yet to gain acceptance into a NEPSAC league, and one early application was rejected.

 In 2025, junior outfielder Bradley McCafferty was named the Gatorade Baseball Player of the Year for Massachusetts, becoming the first Austin Prep player to earn the honor.

 Girls' Cross Country

 In November 2022, the Austin Prep girls' cross country team won the school’s first New England Preparatory School Athletic Council (NEPSAC) Division II Championship, placing three runners in the top ten and four in the top fifteen at St. Mark’s School in Southborough.
 The victory marked the program’s first NEPSAC title since the school transitioned to the conference at the start of the 2022–23 academic year.

+Competitive Cheer

+In November 2025, the Austin Prep Competitive Cheer team won the Massachusetts State Athletic Association (MSAA) Division 4 State Championship at Worcester State University.
+The squad advanced to the state finals after capturing first place at the Division 4 North Regionals earlier in the season, and the program was led by head coach Alicia Harrington.

+Alpine skiing

+In the 2025-2026 season, Austin Prep won both the boys' and girls' Central Massachusetts Ski League (CMSL) alpine skiing championships.
+The girls' team won its third consecutive CMSL title with 1,731 points, while the boys' team won the program's first CMSL championship with 1,900 points.

+Girls basketball

+In 2026, senior center Fope Ayo was named the Gatorade Massachusetts Girls Basketball Player of the Year, becoming the first Austin Prep girls basketball player to earn the honor.

+Arts

+Austin Prep stages an annual student production of The Nutcracker, which began in the mid-1990s and involves nearly 200 performers from grades 6–12 in roles including classical ballet, acting, comedy, and storytelling.
+The production is directed by Marla Pascucci-Byrne, chair of the Art & Design Department and a longtime English and dance faculty member, who founded the school’s dance program and has directed the Nutcracker for more than three decades.
+In 2025, the Nutcracker is scheduled to be performed at the Collins Center for the Performing Arts in Andover, Massachusetts.